uf-mil/mil/Code-Policy.md

 5. Code that is to be run on the sub (Obeying all style-guides, and the MIL internal guides) should go into the master branch.
 Code that obeys the style-guides, but is still in development, belongs into your own feature branch (ex: sim, monte-carlo, controller), to be merged when complete.

 There is *exactly one* exception to this policy:
 If on pool-test day, there are critical changes that you need to make to the sub, you may commit them directly too the **sub's** onboard git.
 Only minor changes are permissible at this time, this still does not belong in the main sub8/master.
-On competition days, *all* changes must be pair-programmed.

 ## Review
 * When your code is reviewed and approved, it will be pulled into the main sub8 repository